nitaytech/2026/_posts/2026-04-27-nlp-for-human-sciences.md

 NLP, and especially LLMs, offers scientists a unique chance to simulate and replicate human behavior in a way that is accessible, affordable, and non-intrusive.
 By generating human-like responses, LLMs can enable researchers to pilot studies, test different experimental setups, examine various stimuli, and even simulate demographic groups that are difficult to recruit in real life.
 This, in turn, can support rapid testing of multiple hypotheses and reduce the need for resource-intensive trials with human participants.

-The assumption that LLMs can emulate human behavior has been validated by multiple studies, including <d-cite key="Aher2022UsingLL"></d-cite>, which introduced a series of behavioral tests they dubbed “Turing Experiment” (not to be confused with the Turing Test).
+The assumption that LLMs can emulate human behavior has been validated by multiple studies, including <d-cite key="Aher2022UsingLL"></d-cite>, which introduced a series of behavioral tests they dubbed "Turing Experiment" (not to be confused with the Turing Test).
 These tests, drawn from psycholinguistics, behavioral economics, and social psychology, were crafted to examine whether language models could replicate human responses in various behavioral experiments.
 Another study by <d-cite key="Xie2024CanLL"></d-cite> explored whether language models could mirror human trust behaviors by using games from behavioral economics to observe interactions with other language models and, subsequently, with human participants.
 Their findings generally showed that language models exhibited trust behaviors highly aligned with human patterns, though some biases related to participant demographics were noted.

 ### Simulating the Human Brain